undless/gatling.io-doc/content/reference/script/core/session/el/index.md

 // true if the session contains a `foo` attribute "#{foo.exists()}"

-// true if the session doesn't contains a `foo` attribute "#{foo.isUndefined()}"
+// true if the session doesn't contain a `foo` attribute "#{foo.isUndefined()}"

 // properly formats into a JSON value (wrap Strings with double quotes, deal with null)